Ches-ctrl/after-le-wagon/readme.md

 ## Who you are 🙋

 You're an aspiring tech founder who's just finished Le Wagon's 9-weeks of intensity and fun (congrats on becoming a Full Stack Developer!).
 Now you're wondering - what next?.
-Unlike career switches, the roadmap for starting a business is much less clear... read on for the answer.
+Unlike career switches, the roadmap for starting a business is much less clear... so read on.

 ## The Entrepreneurship Roadmap 🛣️